Remember to send your LaTeX source files for both the review as well as camera-ready version.

 Simply modify the sample files and follow the instructions in the included README file to compile your manuscript.

-Alternatively, you can use read-only Overleaf Template and create a clone which you can modify.
+Alternatively, you can use read-only Overleaf Template, upgrade to Overleaf v2 and create a copy which you can modify.
 Simply click on action "Copy Project" in the menu.

 When submitting manuscripts to firstname.lastname@example.org, please make sure: